Physician Disability Insurance Claims

 - An orthopedic surgeon who could no longer operate, but who could perform office duties.

 Particularly in claims where the doctor is able to perform some, but not all, of his or her duties, the claims process can be complex, time-consuming, and laborious.
 It is not uncommon for a disability carrier to insist on monthly reports of billing, revenue, and CPT codes, in addition to requiring a continual flow of medical information to document the disability.
 Oftentimes disputes arise as to the nature of a doctor’s pre-disability earnings and duties compared to the post-disability earnings and duties.
-These claims are uniquely challenging, and require creativity and careful attention to detail in order to get the best possible outcome.
+These claims are uniquely challenging.
+They require creativity and careful attention to detail in order to get the best possible outcome.

 We are often able to resolve these issues to our client’s satisfaction without having to initiate lengthy and costly litigation.
 Sometimes a dispute cannot be resolved through the claims process.
 Where litigation is necessary, we will pursue your claim aggressively, engaging all the resources necessary to achieve the best possible result.
+To learn more about physician disability insurance claims, contact Robinson & Warncke today.